• Skip to primary navigation

-Arenal Volcano National Park is one of the most most visited national parks in Costa Rica with several hiking trails and view points, making it a great activity from La Fortuna.
-It’s also an excellent way to experience and see an active volcano up close.
+Arenal Volcano National Park is one of the most most visited national parks in Costa Rica with several hiking trails and view points, making it a great outdoor activity from La Fortuna.
+It’s definitely a must do when you are in La Fortuna or the surrounding areas.

-Read our Arenal Volcano National Park to plan your visit.
+Below is our guide to Arenal Volcano National Park to help you plan your trip.

 Arenal Volcano National Park